-Capital City Bank Group, Inc. ("CCBG") provides a full range of banking and banking-related services to individual and corporate clients through its subsidiary, Capital City Bank, with banking offices located in Florida, Georgia, and Alabama.
+Capital City Bank Group, Inc. ("CCBG") provides a full range of banking and banking-related services to individual and corporate clients through its wholly-owned subsidiary, Capital City Bank ("CCB" or the "Bank" and together with CCBG, the "Company"), with banking offices located in Florida, Georgia, and Alabama.
 The Company is subject to competition from other financial institutions, is subject to regulation by certain government agencies and undergoes periodic examinations by those regulatory authorities.